saharabanu/task-manager-server/ReadMe.md

 ### Server Api : https://task-management-server-sand.vercel.app/

-I have created this server using Node.js, MongoDB, Express and JavaScript.
+I have created this server using Node.js, MongoDB, Express and JavaScript.I have also using JsonWebtoken, bcrypt for token and hashing password.

 ### start server